gs11/dosbox-macbuild/README.md

 - SDL
 - DOSBox

-All dependencies are sandboxed to build folder
+All dependencies are sandboxed to the build folder

 Credits to Hexeract for the build instructions https://hexeract.wordpress.com/2016/09/10/building-dosbox-as-x64-binary-for-macos-sierra/